Brown, Boveri & Cie: Growth

+Nazi era 1933-1945

+Expansion continued during WWII.
+A BBC subsidiary in Mannheim, Germany used slave labor to expand operations.

 After World War II

 After World War II, the Cold War presented a variety of business opportunities for defense-related electrical contractors, but Brown Boveri's subsidiaries were seen as foreign companies in many of the countries in which they operated, sometimes making it difficult for the company to win lucrative contracts involving sensitive technology and other government contracts.
 The company, nevertheless, excelled at power generation, including nuclear power generators, and prospered in this field.
 Electrification in the Third World also provided Brown Boveri with substantial profits.

 Reorganization of Brown Boveri in 1970

-In 1970 Brown Boveri began an extensive reorganization.
+In 1970 Brown Boveri acquired Maschinenfabrik Oerlikon and began an extensive reorganization.
 The company's subsidiaries were divided into five groups: German, French, Swiss, "medium-sized" (seven manufacturing bases in Europe and Latin America), and Brown Boveri International (the remaining facilities).
 Each of these groups was further broken down into five product divisions: power generation, electronics, power distribution, traction equipment, and industrial equipment.